sissokho/bookmarks-api/README.md

 1. Create a database

 1. Setup a working email driver like [Mailtrap](https://mailtrap.io/).
-This [tutorial](https://mailtrap.io/blog/send-email-in-laravel) tutorial shows how to set it up with Laravel.
+This [tutorial](https://mailtrap.io/blog/send-email-in-laravel) shows how to set it up with Laravel.

 1. Fill in the database and email environment variables in `.env` file